Why Tobago is the perfect Caribbean island for nature lovers

 Also, don't forget to check out when we think is the very best time to go to experience all the wonderful sights and sounds of this vibrant, colourful Caribbean island.

-Please note: Weather2Travel.com experienced Tobago with support from Tobago Beyond.
+Please note: Weather2Travel.com experienced Tobago with support from the Tobago Tourism Agency.
 All views expressed are those of the writer.

 More about Trinidad & Tobago